ianthehenry/inline/README.md

 - You can open multiple outlines, and drag and drop lines between them
 - You can resize outlines
 - Multi-line outlines, which can be collapsed
-- Local persistence
+- Local storage persistence
-- Very good drag and drop that works correctly between hierarchy levels
+- Drag and drop that works correctly between hierarchy levels
-- Multiple, selection, including non-contiguous selections
+- Multiple selection, including non-contiguous selections
 - Modal, keyboard-based interface
 - Different entry types, such as notes and checkboxes
 - Surprisingly non-broken animations

 # Historical Context

-This is a thing that I worked on in January and February of 2011.
+This is a thing that I started in December 2010 and worked on until February of 2011.

 Apparently, in 2010, I wasn't using source control for my personal projects.
 I was young and foolish.